 See the Merit Review Fact Sheet for more important facts about the NSF merit review process.
 Please read the NSF Proposal & Award Policies & Procedures Guide (PAPPG) carefully, as it will be strictly followed .

 Currently, the average standard/CAREER award size is about $225K/175K per year for 3 to 5 years.
 Awards in excess of 1M are exceptionally rare and almost always multidisciplinary.
 Please be judicious in your requests, understanding the realities of the limited funding available for all proposals.
 See the listing of active Cognitive Neuroscience awards for additional award information.

-Declined proposals are ineligible for resubmission until a minimum of one year has passed since their initial submission.
+Declined proposals are ineligible for resubmission until a minimum of one year has passed since the due date of their initial submission, unless specifically allowed by the Program Director in the feedback received during the decline process.
 This moratorium allows investigators the time required to digest the results of the merit review and revise their proposal accordingly.
-A proposal that has not been substantially revised will be returned without review as per the NSF Proposal & Award Policies & Procedures Guide (PAPPG).
+A proposal that has not been substantially revised will be returned without review as per the PAPPG.

 PIs are strongly encouraged to submit the Single Copy Document titled “List of Suggested Reviewers” with their full proposal.
 Sharing of data and other materials is an expectation for funded research.
 Please consult the NSF Dear Colleague Letter: Effective Practices for Data for more details.